godspeed28/godspeed28/README.md

 <hr>

 <!-- START_QUOTE -->

-> Night is a more quiet time to work.
-It aids thought.
+> Your heart is the size of an ocean.
+Go find yourself in its hidden depths.
-> — _Alexander Graham Bell_
+> — *Rumi*
 <!-- END_QUOTE -->